geenafong/cisco-spl/README.md

 Consider using Elastic Beanstalk, ECS or Fargate to orchestrate different AWS services.

-Add Route53 DNS name
+Add Route53 DNS name.

-Make security groups more fine-grained based on expectations of the app
+Make security groups more fine-grained based on expectations of the app.